grayresearch/CX/README.md

 is it acceptable to bundle request handshake + response handshake into one feature level, or do we need a **lattice** "no handshake -> req handshake |
 resp handshake -> req + resp handshake"?

+TODO: Is CIID always a ** metadata parameter **, or in higher CFU-LI feature levels may it be provided dynamically on a port as part of the request port signal bundle?
+For example, suppose an LI[>=2] CFU core may implement >1 CI, but when the core is composed into a given SW + HW system by the system composition tool, it may be (must be?) configured and specialized to implement one fixed CI.